lanterndata/docs/01-develop/00-get-started.md

 The easiest way to get started with all of our tools is with [Lantern Cloud](/).

+In Lantern Cloud, you can create create a database with just a few clicks.
+Once you load your data into Lantern, you can [generate embeddings](/docs/develop/generate) with a single click from dozens of provided open source or proprietary embedding models.
+You can then create a vector index from your dashboard or run an index-tuning experiment to choose the best parameters for index creation.

 We're currently in closed beta.
 Reach out at support@lantern.dev for access.
 We'd love to learn more about your use case and help out.

-In Lantern cloud, you can create create a Lantern database with just a few clicks.
-Then, once you load your data into Lantern, you can [generate embeddings](/docs/develop/generate) with a single click from dozens of provided open source or proprietary embedding models.
-You can then create a vector index from your dashboard or run an index-tuning experiment to choose the best parameters for index creation.

 ## Self-Host